 - No memory card?: Lock

 The items I highlighted in red are the ones that are important for me.
 I always shoot images in RAW, because it is nearly impossible to recover enough detail and colors from JPEG images.
-Plus, you do not have to worry about color balance, color space and many other things if you shoot in RAW.
-Some people might argue that shooting RAW is a waste of space and is too complicated, but space is not a problem nowadays as you can buy terabytes of hard drive space (which will last you a very long time) at several hundred dollars.
-The only issue with shooting RAW is that your camera buffer could quickly fill up, causing your frame rate to drop to only 1-2 frames per second or below.
-I recommend shooting with fast CompactFlash and SD cards, so that the memory does not become the bottleneck.
-By the way, some professional cameras like Nikon D3s can be upgraded to have more internal buffer memory.
-Once upgraded, it would be almost impossible to fill up the buffer, even while shooting RAW.
+Plus, you do not have to worry about white balance, and many other things if you shoot in RAW.
+Some people might argue that shooting RAW is a waste of space and is too complicated, but space is not a problem nowadays as you can buy terabytes of hard drive space for cheap.
+The only issue with shooting RAW is that your camera buffer could quickly fill up, causing your frame rate to drop to only 1-2 frames per second.
+I recommend shooting with fast memory cards, so that the memory does not become the bottleneck.

 Now that you have your equipment set up, you need to find birds to photograph.
-I recommend starting with the most common birds such as finches, sparrows and robins that are used to people and do not mind cooperating with and posing for photographers.
-Try to develop some skills and techniques by photographing them sitting on benches, eating, sleeping and flying.
-The best time for photography is either during the early morning or late afternoons and the same thing applies for birds.
-Early morning is typically the best for bird photography, because birds actively look for food for themselves and their youngsters.
+I recommend starting with the most common birds such as finches, sparrows and robins that are used to people and do not mind cooperating and posing for photographers.
+Try to develop some skills and techniques by photographing them sitting on benches, eating and flying.
+The best time for photography is either early mornings or late afternoons, and the same thing applies for birds.
+Early mornings are typically the best for bird photography, because birds actively look for food for themselves and their offspring.
 So try to go out and shoot some local birds and see what you can do.
-Review your images after the photo shoot and see what you don’t like about your pictures.
-Whether you have a sharpness problem or focus issues, the best way to improve your bird photography is to practice more.
+Review your images afterwards and see what you don’t like about your pictures.
+Whether you have a sharpness problem or focus issues, the best way to improve your bird photography is to practice more!

 If you have a hard time locating birds or want to photograph birds from a close distance, a local zoo or a bird sanctuary might be excellent opportunities for bird close-ups.
 The National Audubon Society, for example, organizes various bird-watching activities and tours that you can sign up for.
 There are plenty of other organizations that look for all kinds of volunteers and sometimes even volunteer photographers.